Firefox keyword search: bookmark method

 keyword.

-Now it’s possible to find the definition of a word by typing wkt (or whatever keyword you chose) into Firefox’s address bar, followed by the word you want to know the meaning of.
+Now you can use keyword search to find the definition of a word.
+Type wkt (or whatever you chose) into Firefox’s address bar, followed by the word you want to know the meaning of.